Australian Shepherd

 Breed Type - Family/guard:

-Remember the Aussies desire to herd, which means they may tend to show this behavior with small children.
+Remember the Aussies' desire to herd, which means they may tend to show this behaviour with small children.
 Many Australian Shepherds are slightly friendly, but some can be introverted towards new people.
 Fortunately, with an adequate introduction, they will be accepting and often warm up.
 Further, known to be alert and watchful, Aussies have a great sense of awareness and can be vocal when they sense or notice something fishy.

 Training:

-Keep in mind that proper socialization is essential as American Shepherds are introverted around new people and can be defensive or shy.
+Keep in mind that proper socialisation is essential as American Shepherds are introverted around new people and can be defensive or shy.
 Involving your dog in therapy work, dog sports, herding activities, or other tasks is a great way to strengthen your bond and channel your powerful energy.

 Health & Care: